doraadong/MESSI/README.md

                         string, behavior of input animal sample, default 'Naive', put 'na' if not available -c CELLTYPE, --cellType CELLTYPE
-                        string, cell type that will be built a model for, default 'Excitatory'
+                        string, cell type that will be built a model for, use
+                        \ for white-space, e.g. 'OD\ Mature\ 2', default
+                        'Excitatory'
-  -m MODE, --mode MODE  string, any of 'train','CV'; if 'train', then all
+  -m MODE, --mode MODE  string, any of 'train', 'CV'; if 'train', then all
                         data will be used for training and output a pickle file for learned parameters; if 'CV', then cross- validation will be conducted each time with an